Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

 \section{Introduction}

 The study of pair correlation of the zeros of the Riemann zeta function and Dirichlet $L$-functions has its origin in the early 20th century.
+In the 1930s, Bohr and others (Landau, Hardy) investigated the distribution of zeros in the critical strip.
+In 1942, Selberg \cite{selberg} proved that a positive density of the zeros of Riemann zeta function are of odd multiplicity and lie on the critical line.
+The density he obtained is around $10^{-8}$, which was dramatically increased in 1974 by Levinson \cite{Levinson1974}, who improved it to more than one third.
+Currently it is known, due to Bui, Conrey and Young \cite{BCY2011}, that more than $40\%$ of the zeros are simple and on the critical line.

-In the 1930s, Harald Bohr and others investigated the distribution of zeros in the critical strip, but it was not until the mid-20th century that Hugh Montgomery made a major breakthrough.
-In 1973, he conjectured that the pair correlation of zeros of the zeta function follows a distribution similar to that of the eigenvalues of random complex Hermitian or unitary matrices of large orders.
-That there might be such a connection, was an idea that first arose during a discussion he had with the physicist Freeman Dyson.
+In 1973, Montgomery made a major breakthrough and conjectured that the pair correlation of zeros of the zeta function follows a distribution similar to that of the eigenvalues of random complex Hermitian or unitary matrices of large orders.
+That there might be such a connection, was an idea that first arose during a discussion he had with the physicist Dyson.
 In the intervening years, much of the focus shifted to formalizing this connection and examining its implications.
 A way to approach the pair correlation of Riemann zeros is to try to asymptotically evaluate sums of the form

 with $f$ taken from a class of functions as large as possible.
-Using Fourier analysis, see, e.g.\,\cite{Montgomery1973}, it can be shown that
+Using Fourier analysis, see, e.g.~\cite{Montgomery1973}, it can be shown that